raspberrypilearning/mapping-data/en/step_2.md

  - How many people live in the region
  - How many people live in each square kilometre of the region
  - The average age of people in the region
- - What percentage of people in that region live in cities
+ - The percentage of people in that region who live in cities

 Here is an example of the data in this file: